saoirse-defi/milestone2-vanilla/README.md

 ###### Overlap detection for swarm behavior

 At the start of the project when designing sprite behavior, I wanted to implement overlap detection.
 Each enemy sprite in the swarm would calculate the distance to the enemy closest to them.
-This distance would be used to move the 2 enemy sprites apart preventing any sprite overlap from happening.
-This feature was removed from the final implementation as it put too much strain on the call stack per animation frame.
+This distance would be used to move the 2 enemy sprites apart preventing any sprite overlap from happening causing the enemy bundle together into a swarm with an ever-increasing radius.
+Unfortunately this feature was removed from the final implementation as it put too much strain on the call stack per animation frame.
-Enemy sprite movement looked jittery and frame rate would drop significantly as the amount of enemies on the screen increased.
+Enemy sprite movement looked jittery and frame rate would drop significantly as the amount of enemies on the screen.
+This is due to the exponential number of function calls the swarm would need for each frame.

 ###### Hit box not following gate rotation

 When implementing rotational movement for gate sprites, I noticed that the position of certain hit markers were mistranslated.
-Using some simple trigonometry, I was able to calculate the positioning needed.
+Using some simple trigonometry, I was able to calculate the rotation transformation needed.
+This is outlined within the update method of the gate class.

 ###### Gate detection not consistent

 In initial development only 1 hit marker was used to clear the gate, its location was at the dead center of the sprite.
-This caused some inconsistencies during gameplay as the user would sometimes not pass through the gate precisely enough and the gate sprite would remain on screen.
+This caused some inconsistencies during gameplay as the user would sometimes not pass through the hit marker precisely enough and the gate sprite would remain on screen instead of successfully detonating.
 A second hit marker was added to make it easier for the user to clear the gates.
 This was a crucial implementation as it significantly helped the gameplay feeling and made gates more consistent.

 ###### Frame rate slowing down